gitkraken/gitkraken-client-docs/gitkraken-client/interface.md

 <img src='/wp-content/uploads/graph-gif.gif' class='figure img-floated img-floated--right'>

-The **graph** in GitKraken Client is the core of your repo and a representation of the [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG).
+The **graph** in GitKraken Desktop is the core of your repo and a representation of the [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG).
 Your commits are displayed here, along with commits from other contributors.

 Each row of the graph represents one commit, and the top is always for the latest changes.
 An interactive _//WIP_ (Work-In-Progress) node will show if the working directory has changed since the last commit.